 Of course, the appearance of a rather outspoken abolitionist at the auction did not go unnoticed.
 Even with most of the town's population of tenant farmers, indentured miners, and their taskmaster's still at their work, the novelty of the auction being in Germanna drew a crowd of spectators roughly equal to the number of slaves up for sale.
 It did not take long before a large number of the locals' eyes were fixed on Tess, waiting for one of her now infamous outbursts.
 When it became clear that a rousing speech about the "evils of slavery" or some other such nonsense was not immediately forthcoming, the crowd turned back to watch as the stage was completed, the accounts' table was set up, and a few of the wealthiest landowners made a preliminary inspection of the merchandise.

 As the time for the start of the auction drew near, a last few stragglers of the town's free men filtered in.
 Among them was Zibbler Zen-topple, the owner of a small farm outside of town, and a sympathizer with Tess' cause.
 While not particularly wealthy, he had come with plans of mortgaging his property in the hopes of buying, and freeing, at least a few of the poor men and women now facing the block.
-Worming his way through the crowd, Zibbler moved up front with the other would-be buyers, looking rather out of place among county's the white-wigged aristocrats.
+Worming his way through the crowd, Zibbler moved up front with the other would-be buyers, looking rather out of place among the county's white-wigged aristocrats.

 Once the tavern had been mostly cleared, Thond and Amos slipped out.
 No sooner had they arrived than one of the aristocrats, standing on the lower steps of the auction block, turned and spotted Amos over the heads of the crowd -- none other than Sir George Mason of Stafford, the very master that Amos had abandoned so many months before.
 Overcome with astonishment and rage, Sir Mason simply stood there, slack jawed, with a quivering, accusative finger outstretched, for a painfully long second.
 Amos simply stood there staunchly staring back.